 How To Train With Heart Rate Zones

-Many women in the SWEAT Community have fitness trackers or heart rate monitors to track their activity and heart rate during their workouts.
-One reason to measure your heart rate is that you need to exercise at a certain intensity to achieve specific health and fitness goals.
+Fitness trackers or heart rate monitors can help track your activity and heart rate during your workouts.
+You might measure your heart rate if you need to exercise at a certain intensity to achieve specific health and fitness goals.

-For example, if you’re doing fasted cardio, you might use a lower intensity training zone than if you’ve eaten.
+For example, if you’re doing fasted cardio, you might use a lower intensity training zone compared to when you’ve eaten.

-Here’s what you need to know about the different heart rate zones you can target to reach your fitness goals.
+Here’s what you need to know about the different heart rate zones and how you can target each one to reach your fitness goals.

 When you exercise, you strengthen your muscles, including your heart.
 Just like the other muscles in your body, when you challenge your heart to work harder, it becomes stronger.

-The harder you exercise, the more oxygen your muscles need to get energy.
+The more you push yourself during exercise, the more oxygen your muscles need to get energy.
 This means your heart pumps faster and harder!

 Your resting heart rate (RHR) can indicate how physically fit you are.
-Generally speaking, a lower resting heart rate means your heart is more efficient — this is a good thing!
+According to Mayo Clinic in the US, generally speaking, a lower resting heart rate means your heart is more efficient and suggests you have better cardiovascular fitness.

-Heart rate can be affected by stress, anxiety, posture, temperature and many other factors, so it can vary from day to day.
-If you have any concerns about your heart rate, check with your doctor.
+Heart rate can be affected by stress, anxiety, age, air temperature and many other factors, so it can vary from day to day.
+If you have any concerns about your heart rate, it is best to seek advice from your doctor.

-This formula is just a guide1.
+This formula is just a guide.
 Sometimes people can record a heart rate slightly higher than this during very intense activity.